-Routine alarms, meal times and particular class schedules for each day but not now.
+Routine alarms, routine meal times and routine class schedules for different days of the week, but not now.

 We’re trying to replicate our routine by doing the things we’ve done every day for years now.
-Washing our faces, brushing our hair, getting dressed, setting the table, cooking, eating at the same time, having bedtime tea.
+Washing our faces, brushing our hair, getting dressed, setting the table, cooking, eating at the same time and having bedtime tea.
 Calling family and friends.
 Seeing a movie together.
-I’m even remembering to put on night creams and lotion my hands!
+I’m even remembering to put on night creams and lotion on my hands!

 We created themes for each day and while in the beginning, I thought it would be fun to add activities and games, we’ve just stuck to cooking recipes from around the world.
 The United States, Spain, Ireland and China are just a few countries whose dishes we’ve prepared.

 How has this been affecting us as a newlywed couple?